gbfredrik/Shumai-Data-Analysis/README.md

 * **dashboard.Rmd**: Main file that launches the dashboard and calls the required functions.
 * **setup.R**: Used to install and load required packages.
 * **support.R**: Handles supporting functions.
 Currently only used to load the data from the database.
 * **analysis.R**: Handles all data analysis.
-Process the data, performs necessary calculations and returns the results for presentation in the dashboard.
+Processes the data, performs necessary calculations and returns the results for presentation in the dashboard.